CeleritasCelery/coredumped/content/post/implementing-a-safe-garbage-collector-in-rust.md

 ### Affine types {#affine-types}

 This key property of Rust (called affine types) is what is used in the gc library [Jospehine](https://docs.rs/josephine/latest/josephine/).
 They use Rust's borrow checker to ensure no references are live after collection.
 We do the same.
-All pointers into the GC heap borrowed from our allocator (called `Context`) via a immutable reference.
+All pointers into the GC heap are borrowed from our allocator (called `Context`) via an immutable reference.
 When we call `garbage_collect`, we take a `&mut Context`, ensuring that all heap references are no longer accessible.

 ```rust
 let cx: &'ob Context = ...;